If you fall asleep at the gate waiting for your Spirit Airlines connecting flight home, should you get a refund?

 A Spirit Airlines goodwill gesture

-It is unclear what happened that caused this couple to miss their flight while sitting at the gate.
+It is unclear what caused this couple to miss their Spirit Airlines connecting flight while sitting at the gate.
 But in the end, Spirit Airlines decided to offer a goodwill gesture to the Machavarianes.
-It refunded the missed flight segment.
-But the airline rejected the request for reimbursement for the new flights on Alaska Airlines.
+It provided a refund for the missed flight segment.
+However, the airline rejected the request for reimbursement for the new flights on Alaska Airlines.